In Library Use

 As “the world’s leading resource for online family history and genealogy,” Ancestry provides access to a large and diverse collection of online genealogical databases to help research your family’s history.
 The Ancestry Library Edition allows access to an exceptional array of information beginning with census, birth, marriage, death, military, land, and immigration records for patrons on site at the library but access is not available from home.

 For Use Anywhere

-The library provides access to additional resources and information to research your family history.
-To learn more, please click here.
+The library provides access to additional resources and information to research your family history on our Research Your Family History web page.

 Want to learn more about using computers, tablets and eReaders or how to download a book from Overdrive?
-You can reserve time for a one-on-one, how-to lesson on basic computer skills, creating an e-mail account, searching and placing holds in the LION and reQuest catalogs, downloading books using our OverDrive service, and conducting research on researchIT CT – the online databases provided by the state.
-To Book-A-Librarian please call the Library (767-1560) and ask for Ann Thompson.
-We’ll have you astonishing friends and family members with your new computer expertise in no time!
+You can reserve time for a one-on-one, how-to lesson on basic computer skills by calling the Library (767-1560) and asking for Ann Thompson.

 The Essex Library is now accepting passport applications on behalf of the U.S. Department of State.
-U.S. citizens planning international travel in over three weeks time may apply at the library for their passports weekdays from 10 am until 1 pm, by appointment only.
-Appointments can be made by calling 860-767-1560 and asking for either Emily or Amy.
+U.S. citizens planning international travel in over three weeks time may apply at the library for their passports weekdays by appointment only.
+Appointments can be made by calling 860-767-1560 and asking for Anna.